Acute inflammation sensitizes knee-innervating sensory neurons and decreases mouse digging behavior in a TRPV1-dependent manner.

 MetadataShow full item record

-Ongoing, spontaneous pain is characteristic of inflammatory joint pain and reduces an individual’s quality of life.
-To understand the neural basis of inflammatory joint pain, we made a unilateral knee injection of complete Freund’s adjuvant (CFA) in mice, which reduced their natural digging behavior.
-We hypothesized that sensitization of knee- innervating dorsal root ganglion (DRG) neurons underlies this altered behavior.
-To test this hypothesis, we performed electrophysiological recordings on retrograde labelled knee- innervating primary DRG neuron cultures and measured their responses to a number of electrical and chemical stimuli.
-We found that 24-hours after CFA-induced knee inflammation, knee neurons show a decreased action potential generation threshold, as well as increased GABA and capsaicin sensitivity, but have unaltered acid sensitivity.
-The inflammation-induced sensitization of knee neurons persisted for 24-hours in culture, but was not observed after 48-hours in culture.
+Ongoing, spontaneous pain is characteristic of inflammatory joint pain and reduces an individual's quality of life.
+To understand the neural basis of inflammatory joint pain, we made a unilateral knee injection of complete Freund's adjuvant (CFA) in mice, which reduced their natural digging behavior.
+We hypothesized that sensitization of knee-innervating dorsal root ganglion (DRG) neurons underlies this altered behavior.
+To test this hypothesis, we performed electrophysiological recordings on retrograde labeled knee-innervating primary DRG neuron cultures and measured their responses to a number of electrical and chemical stimuli.
+We found that 24-h after CFA-induced knee inflammation, knee neurons show a decreased action potential generation threshold, as well as increased GABA and capsaicin sensitivity, but have unaltered acid sensitivity.
+The inflammation-induced sensitization of knee neurons persisted for 24-h in culture, but was not observed after 48-h in culture.
 Through immunohistochemistry, we showed that the increased knee neuron capsaicin sensitivity correlated with enhanced expression of the capsaicin receptor, transient receptor potential vanilloid 1 (TRPV1) in knee-innervating neurons of the CFA-injected side.
 We also observed an increase in the co-expression of TRPV1 with tropomyosin receptor kinase A (TrkA), which is the receptor for nerve growth factor (NGF), suggesting that NGF partially induces the increased TRPV1 expression.
-Lastly, we found that systemic administration of the TRPV1 antagonist A-425619 reversed the decrease in digging behavior induced by CFA injection, further confirming the role of TRPV1, expressed by knee neurons, in acute inflammatory joint pain.
+Lastly, we found that systemic administration of the TRPV1 antagonist, A-425619, reversed the decrease in digging behavior induced by CFA injection, further confirming the role of TRPV1, expressed by knee neurons, in acute inflammatory joint pain.

 S.C. was supported by a Gates Cambridge Trust scholarship and L.A.P. was supported by the University of Cambridge BBSRC Doctoral Training Programme (BB/M011194/1).